aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.md

 Improved inference performance of YOLO v3, YOLO v4, VGG16, SSD300.
 BERT models where improved by an additional 10%.

 Modifed such that -O2 is now the default behavior and does not need to be specified.
+Note: some tutorials still explicitly specify "-O2".
+These will be modified in forthcoming updates.

 ## Resolved Issues